 RESULT GRADE % RANGE DESCRIPTORS FOR LEARNING OUTCOMES Very High A+ 92-100% A comprehensive and thorough basis of skill, knowledge and understanding has been developed in all aspects of the course.
 Language pertinent to the subject is used accurately and precisely.
 Answers and solutions demonstrate clear and logical explanations and excellent use of procedures, techniques and methodologies.
 An ability to analyse and apply skill and knowledge in flexible, versatile and complex ways is strongly evident.
 Progress in subject is excellent.
 High А 80-91% Medium B+ 76-79% A strong basis of skill, knowledge and understanding has been developed in most aspects of the course.
 Language pertinent to the subject is applied correctly and in context.
 Competence in reasoning and analysis is evident.
 These skills are utilised in providing solutions to a variety of problems and tasks.
 An ability to analyse and apply skill, methodology and knowledge in different ways is also evident.
 Good progress has been made in this subject. В 70-75% C+ 66-69% A reasonably sound basis of skill, knowledge and understanding of the course has been developed.
 Language pertinent to the subject is usually applied in the current context.
 There is some evidence of willingness to reason answers and apply relevant procedures, techniques and methodologies.
 Analytical skills are not strongly developed, although formative skills in this regard are clearly evident.
 Ability to apply skill and knowledge in a variety of ways has been demonstrated.
 Satisfactory progress has been made in his subject.
-Low D+ 56-59% A relatively superficial basis of skill, knowledge and has been demonstrated.
-A basic command of the lar subject is evident.
-Rudimentary skills only are refle use of relevant procedures, techniques and method A relatively superficial basis of skill, knowledge and understanding in the course has been demonstrated.
+Low D+ 56-59% A relatively superficial basis of skill, knowledge and understanding in the course has been demonstrated.
 A basic command of the language pertinent to the subject is evident.
 Rudimentary skills only are reflected in explanation, analysis, use of relevant procedures, techniques and methodologies and in the broader application of skill and knowledge.
 Progress in this subject is on the borderline between satisfactory and unsatisfactory.
-D 50-55% E 35-49% An insufficient basis of relevant skill, knowledge and understanding has been demonstrated.
+D 50-55% Е 35-49% An insufficient basis of relevant skill, knowledge and understanding has been demonstrated.
 Significant limitations are evident in the understanding of key concepts, the use of language pertinent to the course and the application of relevant procedures, techniques and methodologies.
 Progress in this subject is unsatisfactory.
 Very Low N <35% The student has not completed sufficient tasks for an assessment to be made.
 Little or no effort has been made to comply with the subject requirements.
 Progress in this subject is unsatisfactory.
 N/A The student is unable to be assessed.
 N/A result must be accompanied by a comment in the body of the report.
 J Only used on a VCE report if a student is enrolled in the unit but was unable to complete the requirements due to late withdrawal or absence.
 S Your child has met the minimum standards required, in terms of quality and quantity of the work submitted.
-N Your child submitted ne minimum standards required, in terms of quality and quantity of the work
+N Your child has not met the minimum standards required, in terms of quality and quantity of the work submitted.